Modifying the Dock

 The dock is a great location to place your most used applications and folders.
 Below is an example of what the dock on a Mac is:

 The different icons on the left side of the dock are "applications."
-They are, in order from left to right, Finder, Firefox, Safari, System Preferences, Terminal, Chrome, Maps, and iBooks.
-Then we have two folders and the trash.
+They are, in order from left to right, Finder, Microsoft Word, Microsoft Excel, Firefox, Google Chrome, and Safari.
+Then we have a divider with Terminal, System Preferences, and Preview.
+These applications are temporarily in the dock - when you open another application not permanently in the dock, it will take the spot of one of these three applications.
+Then we have another divider with the applications and downloads folders and the trash.
 Your dock will probably have different applications and folders on it.

-If you wanted to remove something to the dock you could right click, or hold the Control key while left clicking.
+If you wanted to remove something to the dock you could right click (or hold the Control key while left clicking).
 Then you would click "Options" and then "Remove from Dock."
-See the below image for a reference:

 Once you have clicked "Remove from Dock" the item will be removed from the dock as long as the application itself is not open on the computer.
 Take note that you cannot remove Finder or the Trash Bin from the dock.
 These instructions can also be used to remove a folder from the dock.